brxken128/dexios-book/src/Introduction.md

 I encourage all able users to take a peek at [the source code](https://github.com/brxken128/dexios) and see for themselves.

+You may find the cryptographic functions in [dexios-core](https://github.com/brxken128/dexios-core)

 ## Thank you!

 I'd like to give a huge "thank you" to the entire [RustCrypto Team](https://github.com/RustCrypto) for their hard work within the Rust cryptography community.
 This program would not be possible without their countless hours of work and dedication.